Conversational Marketing and Chatbots in the Digital Age

 The human vocal cords began anatomical changes about 100,000 years ago.
 These changes allowed for the kind of sounds that many modern and ancient languages require.
-The tradition of conversation tool a renaissance in the digital era, as communication style shifted from one-many to many-to-many with the rise of social media and the internet.
+Since then, human language and our use of this has continued to adapt and change according to our lives.
+Currently, it is undergoing a modern transformation, brought about largely by Millenials, smartphones, and social media.

-In the age where generation Z has already started to enter the consumer market, bringing alone their disposable incomes, it is important to understand this communication style that has shaped their upbringing and is also currently dominating commercial, advertising and marketing communication methods globally.
+In the age where generation Z has already started to enter the consumer market, bringing along their disposable incomes, it is important to understand this communication style that has shaped their upbringing and is also currently dominating commercial, advertising, and marketing communication methods globally.

 What is Conversational Marketing